WHO IS 'NDIS PROPERTY AUSTRALIA'?

 WHAT HAPPENS AFTER 20 YEARS?

-The investor can sell the property as per standard Real Estate legislation requirements, and the investor has the option to roll over their agreement and continue the NDIS as Existing NDIS stock once the 20 year period is up, as well.
+The investor can sell the property as per standard Real Estate legislation requirements or the investor has the option to roll over their agreement and continue the NDIS as Existing NDIS stock once the 20 year period is up.

 CAN I PURCHASE AN NDIS PROPERTY THROUGH A SMSF?